 Its resurgence was also due to the fact that body builders were buying it from gym owners who would purchase it in bulk from India or China.11 Like any good illicit substance, it has a bunch of fun nicknames or street names, like “Dinosan”, “Solfo Black”, and “Dnoc”.
 People can purchase DNP online, especially on the dark web, or they can purchase manufacturing instructions.
 It’s often sold in bulk drums, and the recipient then packs the powder into pills, selling them for a profit.

 Apparently, people who sell it online sometimes fully acknowledge that it is a poisonous substance, yet continue to make dosing recommendations for weight loss.
-To be clear, there is no safe dosage of DNP, but that doesn’t stop people pretending to be pharmacists from “helping” people on online forums, even saying things like “this is literal poison” so, “it doesn’t hurt to start small”, or “respect the chemical and you will be OK.”11
+To be clear, there is no safe dosage of DNP, but that doesn’t stop people pretending to be pharmacists from “helping” people on online forums.
+People even post things like “this is literal poison” so, “it doesn’t hurt to start small”, or “respect the chemical and you will be OK.”11

 Some even explicitly state “not fit for human consumption” on their website, but continue to sell it anyway.
 Their customer service goes above and beyond too, as they offer “stealth shipping”, and pack it in misleading boxes to avoid suspicion from the post office.11 That deserves 5 stars on their black market profile.

 In the past, I may had resorted to excessive exercise or cutting out sugar to try to change my body, but I never reached the point where I ventured onto the dark web to buy mysterious pills or powders from somebody.
 Thank goodness, too.
-The dark web is too spooky, and I feel like the FBI would show up at my door if I even Googled “how to get to the dark web”.
+The dark web feels too spooky, and it seems like the FBI would show up at my door if I even Googled “how to get to the dark web”.
 Maybe you just visit darkweb.com?
 I’m only speculating, of course.

 Regardless, the sketchy hoops a person has to jump through to obtain the stuff, along with admissions from the seller that it is literally poison, aren’t enough to deter people who are desperate for weight loss.